Chapter 4101:1-12 Interior environment

 1207.2.1 Masonry.
-The sound transmission class of concrete masonry and clay masonry assemblies shall be calculated in accordance with TMS 0302 or determined through testing in accordance with ASTM 90.
+The sound transmission class of concrete masonry and clay masonry assemblies shall be calculated in accordance with TMS 0302 or determined through testing in accordance with ASTM E 90.

 INTERIOR SPACE DIMENSIONS

 1208.1 Minimum room widths.
-Habitable spaces, other than a kitchen, shall not be less than 7 feet (2134 mm) in any plan dimension.
+Habitable spaces, other than a kitchen, shall be not less than 7 feet (2134 mm) in any plan dimension.
 Kitchens shall have a clear passageway of not less than 3 feet (914 mm) between counter fronts and appliances or counter fronts and walls.
 Spaces and kitchens required by Chapter 11 to be accessible or in Type A or Type-B units, shall be designed to comply with Chapter 11.

 1208.2.1 Furred ceiling.
 Any room with a furred ceiling shall be required to have the minimum ceiling height in two-thirds of the area thereof, but in no case shall the height of the furred ceiling be less than 7 feet (2134 mm).

 1208.3 Room area.
 Every dwelling unit shall have no fewer than one room that shall have not less than 120 square feet ( 13.9 m2) of net floor area.
 Other habitable rooms shall have a net floor area of not less than 70 square feet ( 6.5 m2).

 Exception: Kitchens are not required to be of a minimum floor area.